 A quick and easy lemon lentil soup recipe with fresh thyme, cumin and a touch of saffron.
 Vegan, plant-based, healthy, hearty and gluten free, everything you should expect from a one pot, home-cooked meal in January.
 You can have this protein loaded meal on the table in 30 minutes and perfect to serve 4 people.

 I wanted to do a riff on our red lentil stew from last week but without using tomatoes this time.
 A different flavor profile makes eating lentils on the daily actually exciting.

 Instead of using plain vegetable stock here I opted for filtered water that I infused with just a tiny pinch of saffron threads I had in the pantry.
 A sweet, flowery aroma and beautiful color is what you get by just letting those two hang together while you get the base of this lemony soup going with the aromatics: onion, carrots, cumin and turmeric.

-- Variegated lemon thyme is a favorite herb I grow in containers year round as it pairs wonderfully with so many dishes.
-You can do your own spin on this soup and substitute the thyme with rosemary, parsley and even mint.
+- Herbs – variegated lemon thyme is a favorite herb I grow in containers year round as it pairs wonderfully with so many dishes, especially this soup.
+You can do your own spin on this recipe and substitute the thyme with rosemary, parsley and even mint.